Disabled & Handicap License Plate Guide by State

 The single most-cited misuse: parking with a placard belonging to a deceased relative.
 Every state automatically voids a disabled placard or plate the moment the cardholder passes away.
 Continuing to display it carries fines of $250-$1,200 in California, Florida, and Texas, and in several states is a misdemeanor.
 The family is legally required to surrender the placard or plates to the DMV within 30-60 days of death.

 The second: lending the placard to a family member driving alone.
 The credential is valid only when the cardholder is in the vehicle as driver or passenger.
-A spouse running an errand with the placard hanging — and the cardholder home — is illegal in every state.
+A spouse who runs an errand with the placard hanging while the cardholder stays home is breaking the law in every state.

 The third: parking with an expired temporary placard.
 The expiration date is printed on the placard face and enforcement officers check it routinely.
 A 7-day grace period exists in NY and PA but not in California, Texas, or Florida.